PingPongun/egui_struct/README.md

     - const SIMPLE - flag that indicates that data can be shown in the same line as parent (set to true if data is shown as single&simple widget)
     - type ConfigTypeImut - type that will pass some data to cutomise how data is shown, in most cases this will be ()
     - show_collapsing(..) - do not overide this method, use it when implementing show_childs(..) to display single nested element
+- EguiStructEq/EguiStructClone are similar to std PartialEq/Clone traits, but they respect eguis(skip).
+They are necessary to implement EguiStruct.
 - EguiStruct is mutable equivalent of EguiStructImut.

-Macro EguiStruct can be used on structs&enums to derive both EguiStructImut & EguiStruct.
+Macro EguiStruct can be used on structs&enums to derive all traits ( EguiStructImut & EguiStruct & EguiStructEq & EguiStructClone).
 Macro supports attribute "eguis" on either enum/struct, field or variant level:

 - enum/struct level:
   - rename_all = "str"- renames all fields/variants to selected case (recognized values: "Upper", "Lower", "Title", "Toggle", "Camel", "Pascal", "UpperCamel", "Snake", "UpperSnake", "ScreamingSnake", "Kebab", "Cobol", "UpperKebab", "Train", "Flat", "UpperFlat", "Alternating", "Sentence")
   - prefix = "str"- add this prefix when generating rust-i18n keys
-  - imut - generate only EguiStructImut
+  - no_imut - do not generate EguiStructImut implementation
+  - no_mut - do not generate EguiStruct implementation
+  - no_eclone - do not generate EguiStructClone implementation
+  - no_eeq - do not generate EguiStructEq implementation
   - resetable = "val" OR resetable(with_expr = Expr) - all fields/variants will be resetable according to provieded value (val: "not_resetable", "field_default", "struct_default", "follow_arg"(use value passed on runtime through reset2 arg))

 - variant level: